Jameson Lake Site Information

 Campsites & RV Parking

-We anticipate that there will be adequate room to allocate for RV's of all types and sizes that will be on level sites.
+There is adequate room to allocate for RV's of all types and sizes that will be on level sites.
 As always, bring adequate blocking or levelers for your rig.

-We may also be offering "dispersed camping" in areas under the purview of our permit in areas away from the primary event location.
+We will also be offering "dispersed camping" in areas under the purview of our permit in areas away from the primary event location.
 If you're more of a loner or want to be away from the larger group, please check with a Director when you arrive as to what options may be available for you.

 Weather

 Winds: afernoon breezes and occasionally gusty winds are normal in the coulees in the summer.
-Make sure that your structures are well-anchored, and your campsite items secured if the wind picks up
+Make sure that your structures are well-anchored, and your campsite items secured if the wind picks up.

-Insects: flies and mosquitoes are a possibility given the proximity to the lake.
+Flies and mosquitoes are a possibility given the proximity to the lake.
 It would be advisable to bring insect replellent.
 No repellent candles will be allowed due to the danger of fire.

 Water